midasum/diagonal-architecture-extension/README.md

 ## Related

 - We also built [tilia](https://tiliajs.com), an open-source state management library for TypeScript and Rescript with hooks for React.
+- We also built [vitest-bdd](https://github.com/midasum/vitest-bdd), a test-runner for Gherkin in Vitest.

 ## Release Notes

 Full [changelog](./CHANGELOG.md).

+### 0.1.0

+Rename 'model' to 'entity', add domain icon, add command to create folder structure, single theme file.

 ### 0.0.x